Kushti: Description and symbolism

 The kushti is worn wound three times around the waist.
 It is tied twice in a double knot in the front and back, the ends of the kushti hanging on the back.
 The kushti is made of 72 fine, white and woolen threads, which represent the 72 chapters of the Yasna, the primary liturgical collection of texts of the Avesta.
 The kushti also has 3 tassels, each with 24 threads, at each end.
 These 24 threads indicate the 24 chapters of the Visperad, and the sum of all tassels, which is six, represents the six gahambars (feasts).

+The kushti, was often considered to be a marker of Zoroastrian identity both in India and Iran, as this passage from the Rivayats shows.
+In these writings, the terms Iranian and Zoroastrian are synonymous, and Zoroastrian writers did not recognise their non-Zoroastrian fellow countrymen as Iranians until the 20th century.

 Manufacture

 In both Iran and India, the kushti is usually produced by women from priestly duties.
 It has a dual function of a religious duty but also a necessity to augment the modest income of Zoroastrian clergy.
 Occasionally kustis, were woven by priests (mobads) themselves, though this is now exceedingly uncommon.
 Since the 1920s, non-priestly (behdin) Zoroastrian women in Yazd province in Iran, were trained in the procedure of weaving the kushti.

 Navsari, a former stronghold of Zoroastrianism became very well known for supplying kushtis to other Zoroastrians in India as well as across the diaspora.
 Zoroastrian students at the Tata Girls’ School at Navsari are still instructed how to weave kushtis.
 Traditionally Parsi women would be taught the unique skill from their elders, Najamai M. Kotwal, the mother of High Priest (Vada Dastur) Firoze M. Kotwal notably taught Parsi women for almost thirty years.

 When the kusti is about 30 cm long during the weaving process, it is taken off the loom and presented to the priest to be blessed and cut.
 The kusti is given back to the weavers once the ceremony is over so they can finish knitting the remaining portion.

-Keeping with Zoroastrian philosophy exalting happiness, the process of weaving the kushti is a joyous activity during which the women sing songs, laugh and share stories, both religious and secular.
+In keeping with Zoroastrian philosophy exalting happiness, the process of weaving the kushti is a joyous activity during which the women sing songs, laugh and share stories, both religious and secular.